NeuroML/Documentation/source/Userdocs/LEMS_elements/Definingcomponenttypes.md

 (lemsschema:parameter_)=
 ## Parameter

-<i>Sets the name an dimensionality of a parameter that must be supplied when a component is defined curresponding to the enclosing ComponentType</i>
+<i>A quantity, defined by name and dimension, that must be supplied when a Component of the enclosing ComponentType is defined</i>

 `````{tab-set}
 ````{tab-item} Properties